Christ Church is college of the University of Oxford. It was founded in 1546 by King Henry VIII and is one of the larger colleges.

 Related to Christ Church College

-Christ Church Meadow is open to the public all year round.
-This open space in the heart of Oxford is an ideal choice for recreation.
+Christ Church Meadow, in Oxford, is open to the public all year round.
+This open space in the heart of the city is an ideal choice for wandering, picnicking, or